Wilhelm Klemm: Organizational contributions

 the Rhine-Westphalian Academy of Sciences in Düsseldorf, Germany.

-Klemm was co-editor of Zeitschrift für anorganische und allgemeine Chemie (the journal for inorganic and general chemistry) from 1939–1965.
+Klemm was co-editor of Zeitschrift für anorganische und allgemeine Chemie (the journal for inorganic and general chemistry) from 1939 to 1965.

 From 1945 onwards, his central tasks were to reestablish teaching and research in Kiel (1947-1951) and in Münster (1951-) and to help reconstruct chemical institutions at the national and international levels.

 Wilhelm Klemm was an influential science organizer.
 He became the second president of the Gesellschaft Deutscher Chemiker (1952-1953), working to foster communication between chemists in different zones of post-war Germany.

 In the 1950s and 1960s, he worked to build communication and cohesion between scientists in the GDR and the Federal Republic.